Skip to main content

 Target GPA for your award tierAwards sit above admit GPAsUse the GPA goal-setting worksheet

-Proof of recent strengthCommittees like sharp trendsChart with the GPA trend graph generator
+Proof of recent strengthCommittees like sharp trendsChart with the GPA trend graph guide

 Clean math and fair weightsErrors and wrong scales kill aidRun a Transcript GPA audit